Memphis Armadillo removal – Exterminators

 Armadillo removal is sometimes necessary because armadillos can cause problems in the yard!

 How do you get rid of digging in the yard?
 Simple, you let us trap and remove the armadillos that are causing the problem.

 How can you tell an armadillo is digging up your yard?

 - The digging is along the border of a path or garden

-- The damage is caused sometime in the night.
+- The damage is caused during the night

 We know the difference in the holes made by an armadillo vs. a raccoon.